Why You Don't Buy Real Estate in an IRA

 The benefits of leverage lie in the numbers.
 Let's say you purchase a $100k property using a more traditional down payment of 20%.
 If this property puts $2,400 of net cash flow into your pocket in the first year while also appreciating 3%, your year-one return on the $20k down payment would be approximately 27%.
 If paying all cash, that return would be reduced to roughly 10% (assuming you nix a theoretical $80k mortgage payment of $4,750/year).

-By purchasing inside an IRA, you forgo your ability to place a mortgage or loan on the property; hence you forgo all the benefits that leverage can bring to the table.
+By purchasing inside an IRA, you forgo your ability to place a traditional mortgage or loan on the property (although there are more cumbersome and expensive non-recourse loans available that you likely want to avoid); hence you forgo all the benefits that leverage can bring to the table.
 No good.

 Hurts Dreams of Early Retirement